 Tertiary Curricula

 NEDC assessed eating disorder teaching in tertiary education and is now leading the strategy to embed this content across Australian programs and settings.
-This includes the national Eating Disorders in Tertiary Curricula EAG, the national Collaborative Network, delivery of Identification Modules (with others to follow), and hosting the national educator database.
+This includes the national Eating Disorders in Tertiary Curricula EAG, the national Collaborative Network, delivery of Identification Modules (with others to follow), upskilling new educators in eating disorder content delivery, and hosting the national educator database.

 Training Approvals